premAI-io/state-of-open-source-ai/eval-datasets.md

 ```

 Evaluating an agent, which is an application that performs multiple tasks based on a predefined control flow, is crucial
 to ensure its reliability and effectiveness.
+Achieving this goal can be done by means of:

 - **Unit Testing for Tasks**: For each task, define input-output pairs as evaluation examples.
 This helps ensure that
   individual tasks produce the correct results.